csgo market crash

 In the most recent update, Valve allowed players to trade 5 “covert-grade” skins for a “knife”.
 Previously, you could only trade up to covert-grades or “reds” by trading 10 “pinks”.

-Trade-ups have the interesting pricing effect of setting a pricing floor for the lower grade, expressed as: EV(HigherGrade) = NUMBER_REQUIRED_FOR_TRADE * LowerGrade.
+Trade-ups have the pricing effect of setting a pricing floor for the lower grade, expressed as: EV(HigherGrade) = NUMBER_REQUIRED_FOR_TRADE * LowerGrade.
 Any positive deviation from this equality allows for arbitrage by performing a trade-up.

 the bomb